 Superior is a medium-sized city located in the state of Wisconsin.
 With a population of 26,423 people and ten associated neighborhoods, Superior is the 30th largest community in Wisconsin.
-Superior has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Superior was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Superior has more people living here who work in computers and math than 95% of the places in the US.